ploomber/sklearn-evaluation/docs/source/user_guide/grid_search.rst

 hyperparameters and compare the performance across hyperparameter sets. scikit-learn provides a tool to do it: :class:`sklearn.grid_search.GridSearchCV`, which trains the same model with different parameters.
-When doing grid search, it is tempting to just take the 'best model' and carry on, but analizing the results can give us some interesting information, so it's worth taking a look at the results.
+When doing grid search, it is tempting to just take the 'best model' and carry on, but analyzing the results can give us some interesting information, so it's worth taking a look at the results.

 sklearn-evaluation includes a plotting function to evaluate grid search results, this way we can see how the model performs when changing one (or two)